Apply for Italian Citizenship by Descent

 To apply for Italian Citizenship by descent, you must submit certified copies of your family’s vital documents to the Consulate or your Italian municipality.
 These documents include the following:

 Your Italian ancestors’ birth certificates from the Italian commune where they were born are required.
 If you’re claiming Italian ancestry through a paternal grandparent, you’ll need certificates from both grandparents’ communes, as well as certificates from your parents.
 In other words, birth certificates are required for every generation in your direct ancestry.

 You will require a verified copy of the relevant death certificate if your ancestors from Italy are no longer alive.
 Additionally, an apostille must be attached to this certificate, and it needs to be translated to Italian.
 In some circumstances, death records could be necessary.

 You’ll need a marriage certificate stating that your parents or other ancestors were married in Italy.
 If the marriage occurred in the United States, you’d need a valid copy of the marriage certificate as well as an apostille from the Secretary of State’s office.

 Suppose you are applying through your mother, father, grandmother, or grandfather, and your parents or paternal grandparents do not have an Italian passport and official resident card.
 In that case, you will require a copy of their naturalization record.

 You must submit an authentic birth certificate, as well as a marriage certificate and, if relevant, the birth certificates of your children, with your application.
 If you’re divorced, you’ll also need a certified copy of your divorce papers and an apostille from the Secretary of State.

 Apply for Italian Citizenship by Descent Today!

-Please do not hesitate to get in touch with us if you have any questions about Italian citizenship by descent or our services!
-The Bersani Law Firm & Partners will be glad to assist you in claiming your rights to becoming an Italian citizen.
+Please do not hesitate to contact us if you have any questions about Italian Citizenship by descent or our services!
+The “ICD-Italian Citizenship by Descent” team will be glad to assist you in claiming your rights to becoming an Italian citizen.